Want To Sleep Better & Have Glowing Skin? This Tea May Be The Answer

 What's the bottom line?

 Chamomile tea is safe and delicious for most people to drink and use on their skin.
-Chamomile extracts and tea are associated with numerous health benefits, just remember that not all benefits have been rigorously vetted or confirmed in research trials (such as chamomile's role in preventing osteoporosis, improving blood sugar control, alleviating digestive issues, and promoting heart health).
+Chamomile extracts and tea are associated with numerous health benefits, just remember that not all benefits have been rigorously vetted or confirmed in research trials (such as chamomile's role in preventing osteoporosis6, improving blood sugar control7, alleviating digestive issues8, and promoting heart health).
 Still, chamomile is one of the best nighttime tea options if you're looking to catch some zzz's.

 Brewing Chamomile Tea 101